-(A) After 30 days of continuous service, bargaining unit employees shall be entitled to participate or not participate in the City's health insurance plans in accordance with the City's Personnel Rules and Regulations.
+(A) After 30 days of continuous service, Bargaining Unit employees shall be entitled to participate or not participate in the City's health insurance plans in accordance with the City's Personnel Rules and Regulations.
 Employees shall also be entitled to life insurance coverage.

 Throughout the term of this Agreement, the City shall provide the same health insurance policies and level of benefits for the bargaining unit that are in place for non-bargaining unit employees, including management employees.

-Employees shall pay 15% of all premiums for all health care insurances offered by the City (including medical/hospitalization, prescription, dental and vision).
+Effective January 1, 2015 employees shall pay 13% of all premiums for all health care insurances offered by the City (including medical/hospitalization, prescription, dental and vision).
+Effective January 1, 2016 employees shall pay 15% of all premiums for all health care insurances offered by the City (including medical/hospitalization, prescription, dental and vision).

 Moreover, any contributions shall not exceed those required of the City's non-union employees.

 (B) Employees, at their option, may elect not to participate in the City-offered health care plans.
-Employees who elect to opt out of the City plans shall be compensated at the rate of fifty percent (50%) of the applicable monthly premium (and premium equivalent in the case of self-insured portions of the City's health care plan) for such election.
+Employees who elect to opt out of the City plans shall be compensated at the rate of 50% of the applicable monthly premium (and premium equivalent in the case of self-insured portions of the City's health care plan) for such election.
 Employees who elect to opt out of City health coverage shall, however, be eligible to opt back in either 1) during the City's annual open enrollment period for health insurance, or 2) at the beginning or end of any month, if the employee's spouse has lost health insurance coverage.

 Section 11.2 The City reserves the right to change carriers or delivery methods for health care, dental or vision insurance and to modify levels of health insurance benefits, provided that the carriers, delivery methods and benefit levels provided to bargaining unit members shall be the same as those provided for non-bargaining unit members, including management employees.

-In any event, the City shall notify the bargaining unit as soon as practicable if the City determines that a reduction in benefit levels or a reduction in the City's funding of the employees' HRA account may be necessary, and the City shall consult with the bargaining unit prior to effecting any change in health care benefit levels.
+In any event, the City shall notify the bargaining unit as soon as practicable if the City determines that a reduction in benefit levels or a reduction in the City's funding of the employees' HRA account may be necessary, and the City shall consult with the bargaining unit {02691690-5} prior to effecting any change in health care benefit levels.
 In addition, the bargaining unit shall be included in any voting process pursuant to which the vote of a majority of City employees would determine what health care plan City staff would recommend to City Council.